raylai-proj/fastapi_songs/README.md

    }
    ```
    5. I clicked __Next__ and added Policy name `s3PutBucketOwnershipControls` -> __Create policy__ <br >
+## Create Project Environment on AWS and deploy the project <br >
+To create environment on AWS and deploy my project, I ran `eb create`, and CLI prompts: <br >
+1. Enter Environment Name (default: fastapi-songs-env): press Enter for default <br >
+2. Enter DNS CNAME prefix (default: fastapi-songs-dev): press Enter for default <br >
+3. Select a load balancer type: select application<br >
+4. Would you like to enable Spot Fleet requests for this environment? (y/N): No<br >

 ## EC2 SSH
 ## DNS CNAME Prefix
 ## Load Balancer